Felix201209/Same-network-Chatroom/README.md

 npm start
 ```

-The project is **currently in BETA**, so updates and improvements are ongoing.
+The project is **has officially been released**, so updates and improvements are not ongoing unless many people ask for this.

 ---